 In this digital age, we all rely on and benefit from the use of technology.
-We realise how challenging it can be for parents to ensure that their child remains safe, particularly when using the internet.
+We realise how challenging it can be for parents and carers to ensure that their child remains safe, particularly when using the internet.
 We also appreciate that you will want to have measures in place to ensure that your child does not view inappropriate material from their mobile device or from a device you have at home.
 Please refer to our Safeguarding Policies to see what we have in place to protect your child in School.

 The link to the CEOP Think You Know website provides up-to-date advice and guidance for pupils and parents.

 Further information can be found by following the links below:

 Further information on E-safety: